 WHAT MAKES PUNGKO PUNGKO APPEALING?

 One of the things that makes Pungko Pungko stalls very enduring is its price.
-Travelers can already have a full meal worth 50 pesos.
+Travelers can already have a full meal worth50.
 Young professionals and students love Pungko Pungko stalls because they barely break the bank.
 This also means that business is booming among these stalls, especially during lunch hour, so make sure to arrive early to get a chance to sit down and enjoy your budget friendly and satisfying meal.

 These tiny eateries are microcosms of many expensive restaurants.
 They may not have haute cuisine, interior design, or formal service, but what you do have is a simple way of eating where you are left with only the bare essentials, and you can focus on enjoying the food.